AnnieCat73/milestone-email/README.md

 ## Overview

-A responsive promotional email without media queries
+A responsive milestone email without media queries.
+Media queries only used for enhancements for email clients that support them.

 ### The challenge